sstarzh/vnfmanager/docs/auto_scaleout.rst

 1. Point Jumphost Browser to a `master` VNF(FW) BIG-IP instance .40 IP address and login to BIG-IP TMUI
     a.
 Navigate to :guilabel:`Statistics` --> :guilabel:`Analytics` --> :guilabel:`CPU`
     b.
-Watch CPU graph as it crosses 15% CPU threshold
+Watch CPU graph as it crosses pre-defined 40% CPU threshold

 2. Open a new tab in the browser and point it to the public floating `https://10.1.20.x/nagios` IP address of Nagios VM.
 Login using Nagios credentials and navigate to :menuselection:`Services`
     See :ref:`Credentials <credentials>`